mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-07-02-yakndara-b-portrait.md

 ---
 title: "Heard you like eyes"
-excerpt: "PaperFaces portrait of Yakndara B. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Yakndara B. drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-yakndara-b.jpg
   feature: *image
   teaser: /assets/images/paperfaces-yakndara-b-teaser.jpg
   thumbnail: /assets/images/paperfaces-yakndara-b-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, eye, Sktchy, black and white]
+tags: [portrait, illustration, Paper for iOS, eye, Sktchy, black and white]
 ---

 PaperFaces portrait of Yakndara B. inspired by a photograph on Sktchy.